 Are you ready to discover your college program?

-The Bureau of Labor Statistics (BLS) projects a faster-than-average 13% job growth rate for web developers and digital designers from 2019-2029.
+The Bureau of Labor Statistics (BLS) projects a faster-than-average 8% employment growth for web developers and digital designers from 2019-2029.
 Web developers also earn strong wages.
 According to PayScale, those with associate degrees in web development earn an average annual salary of $54,000 as of August 2021.

 Top Online Programs

 Explore programs of your interests with the high-quality standards and flexibility you need to take your career to the next level.